YufanWu147/SCOPE.CTN/README.md

 ## Requirements

-`SCOPE.CTN` requires R ≥ 4.4.0 and supports Windows, macOS, and Linux.
+`SCOPE.CTN` requires R $\ge$ 4.4.0 and supports Windows, macOS, and Linux.
 The package has been tested on the following systems:

 * macOS: 26.5.1
 * Linux: Red Hat Enterprise Linux 8.7 (Ootpa)